pwittchen/ReactiveWiFi/README.md

 }
 ```

+If you need more customization (e.g. custom title and message of the dialog window or custom listener), check public API of the `AccessRequester` class.

 We can observe WiFi Access Points with `observeWifiAccessPoints(context)` method.
 Subscriber will be called everytime, when strength of the WiFi Access Points signal changes (it usually happens when user is moving around with a mobile device).
 We can do it in the following way:

 ```java